j2oOrg/gogorollz-com-ppc-social-casino/README.md

   - Terms & Conditions (`/terms-and-conditions`)
 - The templates auto-apply by slug; the shared nav/footer match the original static site, and brand assets are bundled in the theme.
 - The entrypoint auto-activates the bundled “Gogorollz” theme on first boot; you can switch themes later in `/wp-admin`.
+- The entrypoint installs and activates the FileBird plugin by default; set `WP_INSTALL_FILEBIRD=0` to skip.

 ## Auto-install WordPress (skip the setup wizard)